What's Not to Like about the Cote d'Azur

 Art & Culture on the Riviera

-Lose yourself in the fields and bright landscapes and learn to understand why and how they became the inspiration for the greats including Van Gogh, Petrarch, Picasso, F. Scott Fitzgerald, Renoir, Matisse, and Cocteau.
+Lose yourself in the fields and bright landscapes, and learn why and how they inspired the greats, including Van Gogh, Petrarch, Picasso, F. Scott Fitzgerald, Renoir, Matisse, and Cocteau.

 Delicious Food & Classic Rosés

-There’s plenty of food to tempt even the most discerning palettes including ratatouille, farcis nicois, soupe au pistou, artichauts barigoule, omelette de poutine, bouillabaisse.
-To enjoyed with local rosés and table wines such as the famous Châteauneuf-du-Pape, Côtes du Rhône, Gigondas, Tavel and Coteaux d’Aix-en-Provence.
+There’s plenty of food to tempt even the most discerning palates, including ratatouille, farcis nicois, soupe au pistou, artichauts barigoule, omelette de poutine, and bouillabaisse.
+And also local rosés and table wines such as the famous Châteauneuf-du-Pape, Côtes du Rhône, Gigondas, Tavel and Côteaux d’Aix-en-Provence.

-Offering warm friendships, colourful festivities, a lively cultural life, a huge choice of accommodation to suit all budgets, in Provence Alpes Côte d’Azur, there is a place in the sun for everyone.
-See all our Cote d’Azur Properties & Luxury Homes and our popular selection of new-built and off-plan properties in the area.
+Offering warm friendships, colourful festivities, a lively cultural life, and a huge choice of accommodation to suit all budgets, in Provence-Alpes-Côte d’Azur, there is a place in the sun for everyone.
+See all our Côte d’Azur Properties & Luxury Homes and our popular selection of new-built and off-plan properties in the area.